View Christine Turner's Obituary on fayettevilleobserver.com and share memories

 Christine Miller Turner

 Fayetteville—Christine Miller Turner, 85, passed away April 14, 2020 in Fayetteville, NC.
-She was preceded in death by her husband who retired from the United Stated Air Force, Milas Lee Turner Jr. Left to cherish her memory is her son Michael Lee Turner and Daughter-in-law Rebecca Shockley Turner, both of Murphy, NC; her Granddaughter Jessica LeeAnn Christine Turner of Murphy, NC; her sister Barbara Butler of Fayetteville, NC; her nephews Jerry Butler and David Miller, both of Fayetteville, NC, and Steve Turner and Ronnie Turner, both of Fowlerton, IN; and her nieces Jodi Davis of Fayetteville, NC, Connie Strange and Vicki Harris, both of Marion, IN, and Pam Turner of Carmel IN.
+She was preceded in death by her husband who retired from the United Stated Air Force, Milas Lee Turner Jr. Left to cherish her memory is her son Michael Lee Turner and Daughter-in-law Rebecca Shockley Turner, both of Murphy, NC; her Granddaughter Jessica LeeAnn Christine Turner of Murphy, NC; her sister Barbara Butler of Fayetteville, NC; her Sister-in-Law Dean Case of Tampa, FL; her nephews Jerry Butler, Jeremy Butler, Jared Butler, Danny Matthews, and David Miller, all from Fayetteville, NC, Justin McCoin of VA,Tony Case of IN, and Steve Turner and Ronnie Turner, both of Fowlerton, IN; and her nieces Jodi Davis of Fayetteville, NC, Connie Strange and Vicki Harris, both of Marion, IN, Pam Turner of Carmel IN, Cassandra Butler and Brittani McCoin, both of Fayetteville, NC, Julie Savage of LA, and Stacey Case of Tampa, FL.

 Christine was a beloved member of Cumberland United Methodist Church, as well as a 50 year member of the Hope Mills branch of Eastern Star.
 She was also a member of the Cumberland County Shrinettes and the Red Hat Society.